ashwin-nat/pits-n-giggles/README.md

 What this tool can do is provide you with live telemetry data during a race so that you can make more informed decisions.

+## Direct executable download (Windows)
+You can download the exe file and skip python setup [from here](https://github.com/ashwin-nat/pits-n-giggles/releases)

 ## Prerequisites
 - Python
   - [Python Setup Guide for Windows](https://www.python.org/downloads/windows/)